 Agent Fallon creates a bit more tension in "Setup" when he shows up, but again the NYPD cooperate well with him.
 The fact that it's looking increasingly like terrorists have a dirty bomb and are planning to detonate it in New York helps.

 Also subverted in "47 Seconds", where the FBI leads the investigation of a bombing, while the NYPD functions only in a support capacity.

 In "Murder, He Wrote" Castle and Beckett are in the Hamptons when a murder victim dies in Castle's pool.
 When they try to investigate, they are promptly arrested for interfering with a police investigation.
-It becomes subverted when the police chief realizes who Beckett is, drops all the charges and asks for her help since he never investigated a murder before and could really use an experienced consultant.
+It becomes subverted when the police chief realizes who Beckett isnote Specifically, that she is an NYPD homicide detective, drops all the charges and asks for her help since he never investigated a murder before and could really use an experienced consultant.